ju-sh/colorviews/README.md

 Arguments:

  - `name`: Name of the color
+ - `a`: Alpha value of the color

-Returns: `AlphaColor` object for color corresponding to given color name with its alpha value set to zero.
+Returns: `AlphaColor` object for color corresponding to given color name and alpha value.

 #### `AlphaColor.from_rgba(r: float, g: float, b: float, a: float)`